sachin17git/ATP-dbms-analysis/readme.txt

 All these data were imported to the database via python using create and insert rules.

-In case you want to run our database and acess the dashboard, please follow the steps below.
+In case you want to run our database and access the dashboard, please follow the steps below.

 Steps to create database, load schema, ingest data and run dashboard.